digitallyinduced/ihp/CONTRIBUTING.md

 Uncomment the `configureFlags = [ "--flag FastBuild" ];` and `doHaddock = false;` lines in the `IHP/ihp.nix` for fast rebuilds, otherwise you could up waiting up to half an hour while IHP builds itself.

-The best workflow is to use `make ghci` to load your application together with the framework located in `IHP`.
+The best workflow is to use `make console` to load your application together with the framework located in `IHP`.
 In a `nix-shell`:

 ```
 ghci